chadsansing/virginia-cube/README.md

 - Ux Tempo
 - Wx Prison

-We're using red to splash a lot of wheel effects and make the color more draftable.
+We're using red to splash wheel effects and make the color more draftable.

 *Last updated 7.23.17*